-Set on a terraced hillside above State Street, Sage House is a charming mix of English Revival and Stick styles.
-Now the home of the Cornell University Press, the mansion was built for Henry Williams Sage (1814-1897) and Susan Linn Sage (1819-1885) between 1877 and 1880.
+Set on a terraced hillside above State Street, Sage House is a Victorian mansion now the home of the Cornell University Press.
+The residence was built for Henry Williams Sage (1814-1897) and Susan Linn Sage (1819-1885) between 1877 and 1880.

-Historic Ithaca and Cornell University Press are co-hosting a behind-the-scenes tour of the William H. Miller-designed property led by historic preservationist, and Miller expert, Mary Tomlan.
+Historic Ithaca and Cornell University Press are co-hosting a behind-the-scenes tour of the William H. Miller-designed property led by architectural historian, and Miller expert, Mary Tomlan.

 Join us on Thursday, September 13, at 5:30 p.m. at 118 Sage Place in Ithaca for the tour and a wine-and-cheese reception.